2021 La Paz municipal election: Mayoral

+Municipal council

 Aftermath

 Arias's victory brought to a close a twenty-year period of political continuity in La Paz, the longest era of stability in its history.
 SOL.bo lost both the mayoralty and all presence on the municipal council, with analysts pointing to Revilla's neglect of municipal administration in favor of national aspirations as having taken a toll on his political project, a fate that similarly befell del Granado's Fearless Movement years prior.
 For his part, del Granado stated that Revilla's mistake was not having fostered a worthy successor sooner: "[Blondel] should have been promoted in a timely manner; publicly ... promoting a figure in just three months is a very difficult task."

 For Arias, who was sworn in as mayor on 3 May, the primary obstacle to governing came about through PBCSP's marginal majority on the municipal council.
 At just six seats to the MAS's five, the majority bloc necessitated unanimous support in order to push through the mayor's agenda.
 Such unanimity was hampered by internal discrepancies between the five PBCSP councillors who responded directly to Arias and the sole member, Lourdes Chambilla, whose loyalties lay with Quispe.
 For many analysts, Chambilla's outsized power to make or break Arias's legislative agenda granted Quispe the "golden vote" in the municipal council.
 This contentious situation quickly led to a deterioration in relations between the two figures, and though attempts at reconciliation were made, by late 2022, Quispe had chosen to de facto dissolve the PBCSP alliance, calling it "politically broken."
 For his part, Arias lamented that he had been "tied hand and foot"; "the mayor's head [has been] handed over to the enemy ... that is really not right."